xorye/vmyu-reloaded-electron/README.md

 ![Without VMyu](docs/img/before.png)

 ### With VMyu
-Thanks to VMyu, I'm able to do everything I've done before, but much better.
+VMyu transforms my workflow to new heights with a 100% online experience.
 From Google Chrome, VMyu helps me quickly search and save word definitions, highlight, and provide a hover modal over highlighted words.
 ![With VMyu](docs/img/vmyu_chrome.gif)

 If there is a word I don't know, I can highlight the word and search for its definition using the context menu options provided by VMyu.
 I can then save the definition and highlight the word within the article.
+Highlights persist after refreshing the page.
 ![With VMyu](docs/img/vmyu_chrome_word.gif)

-The similar words feature parses the current article's content and checks if it contains words from all articles that I saved definitions for previously.
+The "similar words" feature parses the current article's content and checks if it contains words from all articles that I saved definitions for previously.
 This encourages me to create long-term memories for these particular words, since I am seeing the same word, but in different articles/contexts.